swent-epfl/mvp-prd/template/5-mvp.md

 2. "As a local resident, I want to create local posts so that people are challenged to explore lesser-known areas of my city."

 #### Key Features:
-- **User Authentication:** Necessary for security and personalized user experiences.
+- **User Authentication**: Necessary for security and personalized user experiences.
-- **Post Creation and Location-Based Feed:** The core functionality of sharing and discovering places.
+- **Post Creation and Location-Based Feed**: The core functionality of sharing and discovering places.
-- **Interaction Tools (Comments and Voting):** Enhances user interaction and engagement.
+- **Interaction Tools** (Comments and Voting): Enhances user interaction and engagement.
-- **Centauri Points and Challenges:** Motivate continued app usage by creating challenges with rewards in form of points
+- **Centauri Points and Challenges**: Motivate continued app usage by creating challenges with rewards in form of points
-- **Ranking System:** Encourages competition and engagement by displaying user rankings based on Centauri points.
+- **Ranking System**: Encourages competition and engagement by displaying user rankings based on Centauri points.
-- **Map:** Allows users to navigate to post locations and to visualize nearby activities.
+- **Map**: Allows users to navigate to post locations and to visualize nearby activities.
-- **User's posts and comments management:** Allows users to track and manage their activity.
+- **User's posts and comments management**: Allows users to track and manage their activity / virtual exposure on the application.
-- **Media Support (Photos, GIFs, Videos):** Enhances post content and user engagement.
+- **Media Support** (Photos, GIFs, Videos): Enhances post content and user engagement.
-- **Groups:** Facilitates community building and group exploration.
+- **Groups**: Facilitates community building and group exploration.
-- **Offline Mode:** Ensures usability even without internet access, improving user retention.
+- **Offline Mode**: Ensures usability even without internet access, improving user retention.

 ## Success Criteria